 Manual route planning involves the distribution of route plans on paper, which drivers must consult for each delivery.
 Sadly, manually plotted routes are difficult to decipher.
 It also doesn't help that constantly peeking at a piece of paper is distracting for the driver.

-On the other hand, truck route planners eliminate printed, manually plotted routes, instead offering a digital map with turn-by-turn directions, making it easy for drivers to follow the planned routes.
-Plus, the automated route planner can make adjustments in real time when there are unexpected road conditions that can delay delivery schedules.
+On the other hand, truck routers eliminate printed, manually plotted routes, instead offering a digital map with turn-by-turn directions, making it easy for drivers to follow the planned routes.
+Plus, the automated route planning software can make adjustments in real time when there are unexpected road conditions that can delay delivery schedules.
 Having a planner provide better routes in real time reduces the need for the driver to figure out routes on his or her own.
 The solution is responsible for guiding drivers on which roads to take, which means drivers don't have to spend time talking on their phones getting guidance or instructions from their dispatchers.

 Save Dispatchers and Drivers Time